 Unlike the new power being ordered by most railroads at the time, the L-3s still featured the alligator-type crosshead.
 The NYC finally went for the multiple-bearing crosshead on the L-4b class of 1943, as well as the post-World War II Niagara 4-8-4s and the Pittsburgh & Lake Erie 2-8-4s.
 These newer Mohawks were primarily freight haulers for the "Water Level Route," but those with a cast-steel pilot were dual service engines and often saw passenger service.
 Their tenders were equipped to scoop water from the track pans along the New York Central's main lines.
-Many newer Mohawks were later fitted with "elephant ear" smoke deflectors, missing in this Lima builder's photo; note also the footboard pilot on revealing its intended use of this locomotive in freight duty.
 No. 3037, the "poster child" for Lima's L-3b group, was retired in 1956.
 Click here for the Lima builder's photo in three-quarters view.